nls1729/acme-code/activities-config/README.txt

            upstream shell.

            The following is specific to Ubuntu but can apply to any linux distribution which has been modified by the patch.
-The patch is not applied to the current upstream Gnome Shell.

            Ubuntu 17.10 introduced the Gnome Shell as the desktop for Ubuntu.
            On initial install only the Ubuntu Session is available.
 The shell